-Note: A CI or DAATSIA candidate may request funding for teaching relief in order to maximise the opportunity for the CI to conduct research.
-This question is only relevant for CIs or DAATSIA candidates and will not be activated for PIs.
+Note: A CI may request funding for teaching relief to maximise the opportunity for the CI to conduct research.
+This question is only relevant for CIs and will not be activated for PIs.
+The dollar value of the teaching relief requested should be determined according to the costing policies of the relevant University.
+The nature of the teaching relief and how it will assist the research should be documented in the Budget Justification (D2).

-A CI awarded a DAATSIA will not be awarded teaching relief.